from small one page howto to huge articles all in one place

 --all

 The command by default packs all tags and refs that are already packed, and leaves other refs alone.
 This is because branches are expected to be actively developed and packing their tips does not help performance.
-This option causes branch tips to be packed as well.
+This option causes all refs to be packed as well, with the exception of hidden refs, broken refs, and symbolic refs.
 Useful for a repository with many branches of historical interests.

 --no-prune